greifmatthias/Ng-Calendar/README.md

 ## How to install

-Currently no clue xd.
+Available as an NPM-package:

-Will be available as an NPM-package
+`npm install ng-mg-calendar`

 ***